rtaylor034/brainsuck/README.md

 Brainsuck is the esotaric programming language [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) with the added feature of a stored cursor location, along with 3 additional instructions regarding it.

-The source code contained in this repository is a simple Brainsuck compiler. \
+The source code contained in this repository is a simple Brainsuck interpreter. \
-*(With the additional recognition of a [debug instruction](https://github.com/rtaylor034/brainsuck#debug-instruction))*
+*(This interpreter also interprets an additional [debug instruction](https://github.com/rtaylor034/brainsuck#debug-instruction))*

 # Command Usage